killshot13/express-smtp-mailer/CONTRIBUTING.md

 >
 >If a maintainer asks you to "rebase" your PR, they're saying that a lot of code has changed, and that you need to update your branch so it's easier to merge.

-# Getting started
+# Contributing Guidelines

-### For something that is bigger than a one or two line fix:
+### For something bigger than a one or two line fix:

 >1.
 Create your own fork of the code
 >2.
 Do the changes in your fork